raspberrypilearning/blockscad-coder-keyring/en/step_4.md

 --- task ---
 The letters are currently 2mm thick.

-Change the thickness of the 'C', 'D'  and 'R' so that they are 3mm thick.
+Change the thickness of the 'C', 'D',  and 'R' so that they are 3mm thick.

 ![screenshot](images/coder-finished.png)